 I can’t wait to try this!
 How big is your slow cooker?

-I honestly cannot for the life of me remember how big my slow cooker is.
+Thanks, Ashleigh!
+How did it turn out? 🙂 I honestly cannot for the life of me remember how big my slow cooker is.
 That said, it’s not an oversized one – I think it’s pretty standard.
 Hope it turned out great!